 You can avoid writing paragraphs at all costs and integrate these tips into your GIS resume:

-Additionally, integrate GIS resume keywords from the job description into your resume as it will aid you in the ATS compatibility test.
+Additionally, integrate GIS resume keywords from the job description into your resume as it will help you pass the ATS compatibility test.

-If you are hesitant to do it by yourself, you can fall back to our Online Resume Builder, where the live resume scorer will tell you exactly what you need to do to stay on par with industry standards.
+If you are hesitant to do it by yourself, you can check our Online Resume Builder, where the live resume scorer will tell you exactly what you need to do to stay on par with industry standards.

 Here is a GIS resume sample for an optimized work experience section: